TheTechAngle/TheTechAngle.github.io/AWS/_posts/Storage.md

 ### 1) Versioning
 * By default saving a file with the same name and location as another will overwrite it
 * Enabling versioning saves old copies indefinitely
+* Cannot disable versioning once enables.
+Can be suspended
+* Size of the S3 bucket is th sum of all versions
+* Even deltes are available
+* Has MFA delete capabil ity

 ### 2) Lifecycle Management
 * You can set the lifecycle rules for a bucket, to move an object's storage class after a number of days,